0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 ![CSA_custom_2](ScreenShots/CI-CD_DOCUMENTATION/CSA_custom_2.png)

 <br>
+<a name="github_release"></a>

-## 5. Automated versioning
+## 5. Automated GitHub release

-Automatically bumps up the GitHub tag in the repo and executes the CD job
+When triggered bumps up the GitHub tag in the repo and executes the CD job and produces release with changelogs

-Note: **not every commit to your master branch creates a release**
+Note: **not every commit to your master branch are included in changelog**

 #### Setup